Mary Ainsworth: Strange situation

 In 1965, Ainsworth designed the Strange Situation Procedure as a way of assessing individual differences in attachment behaviour by evoking individual's reaction when encountering stress.
 The Strange Situation Procedure is divided into eight episodes, lasting for three minutes each.
-In the first episode, the infant and his or her caregiver enter into a pleasant laboratory setting, with many toys.
+In the first episode, the infant and their caregiver enter into a pleasant laboratory setting, with many toys.
 After one minute, a person unknown to the infant enters the room and slowly tries to make acquaintance.
 The caregiver leaves the child with the stranger for three minutes; and then returns.
 The caregiver departs for a second time, leaving the child alone for three minutes; it is then the stranger who enters, and offers to comfort the infant.
 Finally, the caregiver returns, and is instructed to pick up the child.
 As the episodes increase the stress of the infant by increments, the observer can watch the infant's movement between behavioural systems: the interplay of exploration and attachment behaviour, in the presence and in the absence of the parent.

 On the basis of their behaviors, the 26 children in Ainsworth's original Baltimore study were placed into one of three classifications.
 Each of these groups reflects a different kind of attachment relationship with the caregiver, and implies different forms of communication, emotion regulation, and ways of responding to perceived threats.

 Despite the many findings from her Strange Situation experiment, there was also criticism.
 It was said to have too much emphasis on the mother and did not measure a general attachment style.
 It was said that Ainsworth's work was biased because the study was conducted with only middle class American families.
 Critics also believed the experiment was artificial and lacked ecological validity.